American Government (textbook): Controversy

 The textbook became an item of national news coverage in April 2008.
 Matthew LaClair, a New Jersey high school senior, expressed concerns to the think tank Center for Inquiry regarding what he felt was conservative bias in the textbook and inaccuracies about its coverage of global warming.
 He wrote an opinion piece in the Los Angeles Times.
 The group issued a critical report on the textbook.
 The group's criticism of the coverage on climate was buttressed by a few scientists and then additional criticism from legal scholars, who claimed the book presented a skewed view of separation of church and state.
 The publisher, Houghton Mifflin, announced that it would review the book, as did the College Board, which oversees college-level Advanced Placement courses used in high schools.

-Wilson responded to the complaint in an editorial, arguing both that the text is not unduly biased and falsely claiming that dispute with regard to global warming is considerable.
+Wilson responded to the complaint in an editorial, arguing both that the text is not unduly biased and stating that the 11th edition of the book states that scientific dispute with regard to the extent of global warming still exists but is much less than when the 10th edition was published.